The Fort Bragg Fires, Part I: The Money Trail

 Like West, Sisco and Tonstad also had some $10,000 a month in payments to make on their respective mortgages and loans.
 Unlike the straight arrow West, Sisco had other ideas about how to hold on to his restaurant besides filing for bankruptcy.

 Lurking around the periphery of this cut-throat game of restaurant Monopoly was a new guy in town, Dominic Affinito.
 Affinito was from Sacramento where his family sits atop a small but lucrative real estate empire.
-Affinito brought more cash to Fort Bragg than any single individual in the town's history.
+Affinito brought more cash to Fort Bragg than any single individual since the U.S. Army had abandoned the original fort in 1867 and enterprising loggers began building and operating sawmills on the freshly-vacated Indian reservation the garrison had been there to manage.
+It was the loggers that dredged the harbor and made it deep enough for the schooners which hauled their timber to San Francisco and beyond.

 Less than a mile to the south, overlooking the Noyo, West's new kitchen was the talk of the town.
-“We had more people visiting the kitchen than we had customers,” recalls a waitress.
+“We had more people visiting the kitchen than we had customers,” recalled a waitress.

 Guess who bought it?

 Dunham, in 1985, then sold West's remodeled Cliff House to Affinito for $340,000, considerably less than the value of the property, which now had a brand-new kitchen and other essential improvements.
-West lost everything and finally gave up completely in 1990, withdrawing the suit he brought for fraud and usury against Dunham and Mendocino Savings Bank in 1987.
+West lost everything and finally gave up completely in 1990, withdrawing the suit he brought for fraud and usury against Dunham and the Savings Bank in 1987.
 West had gotten in way over his head in deep water with big sharks.
 Affinito got a state-of-the-art restaurant overlooking the Noyo.
-With tourists beginning to arrive in greater numbers year-round, Affinito came out way ahead, as he would in lots of real estate deals in and around Fort Bragg.
+With tourists beginning to arrive in greater numbers year-round, Affinito came out way ahead, as he would in lots of real estate deals in and around Fort Bragg in the years to follow.

 Right from the beginning of their false front enterprise on the bluff opposite Affinito’s new restaurant, Sisco and Tonstad were having a tough time making their monthly property payments to Sollini, and just as tough a time paying their help.
 They borrowed heavily from their bookkeeper, Ruth Johnston, in order to try to stay current.
 The ubiquitous restaurant lender, Mr. Dunham, helped them out by lending them another $53,000.
 This sum was in addition to the original $140,000 loaned in 1982 on which Sisco had never made a single payment.
 Sisco and Tonstad, father and daughter, went ever deeper into the red.
 Sollini, who held the first mortgage, was going to foreclose and take back the restaurant which, like the Cliff House, had been substantially remodeled.